Roman Rite: Roman Missal

 The Roman Missal (Missale Romanum) is the liturgical book that contains the texts and rubrics for the celebration of the Mass in the Roman Rite of the Catholic Church.

 Before the high Middle Ages, several books were used at Mass: a Sacramentary with the prayers, one or more books for the Scriptural readings, and one or more books for the antiphons and other chants.
 Gradually, manuscripts came into being that incorporated parts of more than one of these books, leading finally to versions that were complete in themselves.
 Such a book was referred to as a Missale Plenum ("Full Missal").
-In response to reforms called for in the Council of Trent, Pope Pius V promulgated, in the Apostolic Constitution Quo primum of 14 July 1570, an edition of the Roman Missal that was to be in obligatory use throughout the Roman Catholic Church except where there was a traditional liturgical rite that could be proved to be of at least two centuries’ antiquity.
+In response to reforms called for in the Council of Trent, Pope Pius V promulgated, in the Apostolic Constitution Quo primum of 14 July 1570, an edition of the Roman Missal that was to be in obligatory use throughout the Roman Catholic Church except where there was a traditional liturgical rite that could be proved to be of at least two centuries' antiquity.
 The version of the Mass in the 1570s edition became known as the Tridentine Mass.
 Various relatively minor revision were made in the centuries following, culminating in the 1962 edition promulgated by Pope John XXIII.
 Pope John XXIII opened the Second Vatican Council that same year, whose participating bishops ultimately called for renewal and reform of the liturgy.
 The 1969 edition of the Roman Missal was promulgated by Pope Paul VI, issued in response to the council, introduced several major revisions, including simplifying the rituals and permitting translations into local vernacular languages.
 The version of the Mass in this missal, known colloquially as the Mass of Paul VI, is currently in use throughout the world.

 Arrangement of churches

 The Roman Rite of Mass no longer has the pulpitum, or rood screen, a dividing wall characteristic of certain medieval cathedrals in northern Europe, or the iconostasis or curtain that heavily influences the ritual of some other rites.
 In large churches of the Middle Ages and early Renaissance the area near the main altar, reserved for the clergy, was separated from the nave (the area for the laity) by means of a rood screen extending from the floor to the beam that supported the great cross (the rood) of the church and sometimes topped by a loft or singing gallery.
-However, by about 1800 the Roman Rite had quite abandoned rood screens, although some fine examples survive.
+However, by about 1800 the Roman Rite had abandoned rood screens, although some examples survive.